eBay/ebayui-core/CONTRIBUTING.md

 All major and minor releases should be preceded by one or more pre-releases.
 All pre-releases must be created from a `milestone` branch.

-1. Run `npm version prepatch`, `npm version preminor`, or `npm version premajor`.
-If you need to increment an existing prerelease use `npm version prerelease`.
-This command will automatically:
-    - update the version number in `package.json`
-    - commit all changes locally
-    - create a Git tag
-2. Run `git push` to push the commit to origin. (**Note**: do not push tags for prereleases.)
-3. Run `npm publish --tag beta` to publish the package to NPM.
+In order to enter prerelase mode, run `npm run prerelase:start`.
+This will generate a file under `.changeset` directory.
+Commit and push up that change to the `milestone` branch.
+This will generate a pull request targetting the `milestone` branch.
+Once that pull request is merged in the milestone branch a prerelease will be published.

+Once the prerelases are complete, run `npm run prerelase:end`.
+This will generate a file under the `.changeset` directory.
+Commit and push up that change to the `milestone` branch.
+Another Pull Request will be generated, this PR should be closed and not merged.

 ### Final Release

 A final release is always made from the `master` branch.

+1. Verify that the milestone branch has files in the `.changesets` directory and that `npm run prerelase:end` has been run and committed.
+2. Update skin on the milestone branch
-1. Create a GitHub PR to merge the milestone branch into master branch.
+3. Create a GitHub PR to merge the milestone branch into master branch.
-2. Merge the PR after approval (do not squash!)
+4. Merge the PR after approval (do not squash!)
-3. Switch to your local master branch and pull the changes from origin.
-4. Run `npm version patch`, `npm version minor`, or `npm version major`.
-This command will automatically:
-    - update the version number in `package.json`
-    - commit all changes locally
-    - create a Git tag
-5. Run `git push` to push the commit to origin.
-6. Push the git tag to origin, e.g. run `git push origin v1.0.0` using the new version tag you just created.
+5. Once merged and after the CI is run, a PR will be automatically generated.
+Verify that the version number in the PR is correct.
+6. Squash and merge the automatically generated PR.
-7. Run `npm publish` to publish the package to NPM.
+7. The package will be published to NPM.

 After every major and minor release, please take the opportunity to upgrade any outdated dependencies and devDependencies (_hint_: run `npm outdated` to see outdated dependencies).
 Except for major version upgrades, the version in `package.json` should always reflect the last known working version, not the version you are upgrading to.